weaversa/cryptol-course/labs/saw/ArithmeticVerifications/ArithmeticVerifications.md

 Before working through this lab, you'll need
   * Cryptol to be installed,
   * the Software Analysis Workbench (SAW) to be installed,
-  * this module to load succesfully, and
+  * this module to load successfully, and
   * an editor for completing the exercises in this file.

-A precompiled bitcode file is provided so that you don't need to compile the sample C code.
+A pre-compiled bitcode file is provided so that you don't need to compile the sample C code.
 If you want to compile the C code yourself, you'll need to install the [Clang C compiler](https://clang.llvm.org/). **SAW usually lags behind Clang